VILLASframework/documentation/node/Development.md

 ## Extensibilty / Plugins

-There are many places where VILLASnode can easily extended with plugins:
+There are many places where VILLASnode can easily extended with plugins.
+All node-types, hook functions or new IO formats are implemented via plugins.

+A plugin is usually implemented in a single C file containing only static functions and variables.
+All entrypoints of a plugin a provided via a `struct plugin` which is registered with the `REGISTER_PLUGIN()` macro.

+The `REGISTER_PLUGIN()` macro adds two hidden functions for loading and unloading the plugin which are automatically called by the system library loader.

 ### Example of new node type